opencontainers/runtime-spec/runtime-config-linux.md

 For more information, see the [kernel cgroups documentation](https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt).

 The path to the cgroups can be specified in the Spec via `cgroupsPath`.
-`cgroupsPath` is expected to be relative to the cgroups mount point.
+`cgroupsPath` is expected to be an absolute path which is relative to the cgroups mount point.
 If `cgroupsPath` is not specified, implementations can define the default cgroup path.
 Implementations of the Spec can choose to name cgroups in any manner.
 The Spec does not include naming schema for cgroups.